6 flamenco routes around Andalusia

 The Camarón Route

-This takes place in San Fernando (Cadiz), the birthplace of José Monge, known as "Camarón de la Isla".
-The tour evokes the legendary figure of this brilliant flamenco singer, and takes us from the house where he was born, to the venue of “Venta de Vargas” where he first came to prominence as a child.
+This route is based in San Fernando (Cadiz), the birthplace of José Monge, known as "Camarón de la Isla".
+The tour evokes the legendary figure of this brilliant flamenco singer, and takes us from the house where he was born, to the “Venta de Vargas” where he first performed and made his name as a child.
 The tour goes to the heart of flamenco.©

 Ayuntamiento de Sevilla